vollkorntomate/vollkorntomate.eu/content/about.md

 I am also interested in the political and societal aspects of the digital world.
 I am a supporter of open-source software and open data and I advocate making more software and data openly and freely accessible, while at the same time protecting private data.[^hackerethics]

 Besides technology, I really like learning languages.
 I am native or near-native in German and English and consider myself conversational in French and Norwegian.
-To a lesser extent I can understand and speak some Dutch, Ukrainian and Spanish and am at the moment (not very actively) learning Italian, Polish and Arabic.
+To a lesser extent I can understand and speak some Dutch, Ukrainian and Spanish and am at the moment (not very actively) learning Italian and Icelandic (and started with Polish and Arabic...).

 [^hackerethics]: See the [CCC's hacker ethics.](https://www.ccc.de/en/hackerethics)